How To Train For a 5k (And Love It) + 5k Training Plan

 After that first week, you’ll struggle to keep going and will be tempted to skip days here and there.

 Don’t let yourself slide into that trend.
-One missed training will turn into 5 and soon you’ll have given up!
+One missed training will turn into five and soon you’ll have given up or need to stat all over again.

-Running 3 miles seems like a daunting task and a long road to beginning runners.
-But after just a few weeks, you’ll run a full mile without stopping.
+Running three miles seems like a daunting task and a long road for beginner runners.
+But after just a few weeks, you’ll run your first mile without stopping.

-Once you see those results in your progress, you’ll feel the motivation you need to continue.
+Once you see those results and how fast you progress, you’ll feel the motivation to continue.

-Even with a solid warmup and cool down routine, it’s a given that your muscles will feel tight and sore.
+Even with a solid warm-up and cool-down routine, it’s a given that your muscles will feel tight and sore.
+Your body needs to adapt to running in general.
+This takes time.

 I still remember the first day I ran a mile without stopping.
 Each milestone you hit will become a memorable event worth celebrating.